achase206/CUDA-neural-net/README.md

 ## Task 3 - Increase the Size of the Calculation

-Note that, in its original form, the calculation is too small to effectively utilize Perlmutter's resources.
+Note that the Morse potential problem is too small to effectively utilize Perlmutter's resources.
 Modify your code to solve a more physically complex problem that can better utilize the Perlmutter GPUs.
 For example, what if instead of trying to learn a Morse potential for a two-body system, you tried to learn a potential energy surface for a three-body or four-body system?

-Change the code to run with this more complex system, and repeat your profiling calculations.
+You may select a physical problem unrelated to molecular dynamics, if you prefer.
+Provide this code **in addition** to the code for Tasks 1 and 2; in other words, submit code that solves the new problem as well as code that discovers the Morse potential.

+Repeat your Perlmutter profiling calculations with the new system and discuss your results.

 ## Task 4 - Discuss the Code

 Discuss your code's parallelization strategy.
 Why did you choose this strategy?
 In what ways could the code's performance be improved?
-Describe some ways in which your code would need to change to accomodate machine learning in the context of a condensed-phase molecular dynamics simulation involving thousands of atoms.
+Describe some ways in which your neural network implementation would need to change to accomodate machine learning in the context of a condensed-phase molecular dynamics simulation involving thousands of atoms.

 Your response to this task should be fairly extensive (>1,000 words).